daydreaming-experiment/daydreaming-the-app.net/privacy/index.md

 * Basic personal details (age, gender, psychological traits)
 * The answers to the questions popping up every now and then
-* Your coarse location (rough location through mobile network, not the GPS) when you're answering questions and also and regular intervals throughout the day.
-Location information remains coarse (the best possible precision is around 50 meters) since we're deliberately avoiding using the GPS.
+* Your location at regular intervals throughout the day and when you're answering questions.
+Note that this location is collected through mobile network and is therefore not as precise as the GPS, that we're deliberately avoiding to use.
+Hence, your location is coarse, with a best precision around 50 meters.

 ## How anonymous will it be?